macrat/ayd/README.md

 ### Specify target

-Ayd demands URI as targets.
+Ayd demands URL as targets.
 Please see below what you can use as a scheme (protocol).

 #### http: / https: